IAMCOACH.ai

 Restart below where you left off.
 Time off lowers your chronic training load, so "just pick up where I was" is a classic setback trigger.
 A runner coming back after three weeks should not jump to prior mileage on the logic that it is "only what I was doing before."
 Your body is no longer adapted to it.
 If you track load, our guide to TRIMP and training load explains why the chronic baseline is the number that matters here.

 Strength training is the strongest tool in the field.
-A meta-analysis pooling six controlled trials found strength training reduced injury risk to about a third of baseline, more than halving it, with a dose-response (more volume, more protection) and zero adverse events across nearly 4,000 intervention participants.7 Stretching, by contrast, shows no protective effect.
-If you do one thing beyond rehabbing the specific injury, make it a consistent strength habit.
+A meta-analysis pooling six controlled trials found strength training reduced injury risk to about a third of baseline, more than halving it, with a dose-response (more volume, more protection) and zero adverse events across nearly 4,000 intervention participants.12 Stretching, by contrast, shows no protective effect at all.13 If you do one thing beyond rehabbing the specific injury, make it a consistent strength habit.
 Preventing the next injury also means respecting recovery load overall; see our piece on overtraining and burnout.

 Protocols for the Common Endurance Injuries